NetBurner 3.5.8

 Web Interface

-The application starts an HTTP server that provides IP address information.
-Access the web interface using any of the configured IP addresses to view:
+The application starts an HTTP server that answers on every configured address.
+Access the web page using any of the device's IP addresses to see:

 Debug Output